-For years, Compass Mark has been focused on guiding children, teens and adults in Lebanon County to lead stronger, more fulfilling lives.
+For over fifty years, Compass Mark has been focused on guiding children, teens, and adults in Lebanon County to lead stronger, more fulfilling lives.
 With programs and activities designed to help prevent and find solutions for a full range of problems, including drug and alcohol abuse or addiction.
-We've also created valuable programs that help individuals learn how to effectively handle stress, anger, conflict and other common challenges.
-Our innovative efforts have been proven successful in Lancaster and Lebanon schools and communities.
+We've also created valuable programs that help individuals learn how to effectively handle stress, anger, conflict, and other common challenges.

-Michelle Allen, Lebanon County Prevention Coordinator 717.270.6972 x 351 mallen@compassmark.org
+Michelle Allen, Lebanon County Prevention Coordinator 717.299.2831 x239 mallen@compassmark.org